About

 • Critical Care Nursing

-BIO Dr. Danielle Leone-Sheehan is a registered nurse with over 10 years of clinical experience working in adult critical care, and presently, is an Assistant Professor of Nursing at Merrimack College, helping to develop a new nursing program.
-She has a Master’s of Science in Nursing as an Adult Clinical Nursing Specialist and PhD in Nursing from Boston College.
-Danielle has broad interests in nursing theory-based care, nursing spiritual care, and Watson’s Caring Science.
-Danielle’s dissertation research focused on intensive care unit nurses’ experience of the third Caritas Process® of Watson’s Theory of Human Caring.
-This Caritas Process is described as the cultivation of one’s own spiritual practices and personal self, moving beyond ego-self to transpersonal presence.
-In addition to teaching at Merrimack College, Danielle is very involved in the International Association for Human Caring (IAHC) for over 7 years, serving on the Marketing and Communications and the Conference committees and recently elected to the Board.
-She has completed the Watson Caring Science Institute’s 6-month intensive Caritas Coach Education Program® for further self-growth and to be a leader in transforming nursing education.
-Danielle has published on Spiritual Knowing for Nursing, as well as authoring a chapter on Watson’s Caring Science in the recent 10th edition of Nursing Theorists and Their Work textbook.
+Dr. Danielle Leone-Sheehan is a registered nurse with over 15 years of clinical experience working in adult critical care.
+She presently is an Assistant Professor of Nursing at Merrimack College.
+Dr. Leone-Sheehan has a Master’s of Science in Nursing as an Adult Clinical Nursing Specialist and PhD in Nursing from Boston College.
+Danielle has broad research interests in nursing theory-based caring, nursing spiritual care, and Watson’s Caring Science.
+She has expertise in both didactic and simulation-based teaching and her teaching specializes in translating advanced medical/surgical and critical care concepts through a clinical judgement lens.
+In addition to teaching at Merrimack College, Danielle is very involved in the International Association for Human Caring (IAHC), serving on the Marketing and Communications and Conference committees and a member of the Board.
+She has completed the Watson Caring Science Institute’s 6-month intensive Caritas Coach Education ProgramÒ for further self-growth and to be a leader in transforming nursing education.
+Danielle has published on Spiritual Knowing for Nursing, as well as authoring a chapter on Watson’s Caring Science in the recent 10th edition of Martha Alligood’s Nursing Theorist and Their Work textbook.

 Christine McNulty-Buckley, DNP, MBA, RN CPHQ NEA-BC, Caritas Coach®